 Porath’s study found that incivility at the workplace led to a direct dip in motivation levels.
 66 percent of people cut back work efforts, 80 percent lost time worrying about what happened and 12 percent quit their jobs.

 The second focus of the study was to see if incivility at the workplace affected employee performance.
 The study found that employees who experienced incivility did function much worse.
 And this was not just limited to the victims of incivility.
 Even people who witnessed someone being spoken rudely to were found to have decreased performance in quite a significant manner.
 So the effect of incivility in that sense spills over to the entire organization.

 Porath refers to incivility as a bug that is contagious.
 We carry this bug without knowledge, by just being around it.
 And this is not just restricted to the workplace, but anywhere we go.
 Such acts of witnessing rudeness affect our own consciousness and hurt our emotional state.
 This severely affects our motivation and performance levels and also can later the way we treat those around us.

 Why Is Incivility So Common?

 Porath states the number one reason for incivility to exist despite its huge cost is stress.
 People are constantly overwhelmed by the world around them, which also makes them concerned about being civil or appearing nice.
 Unfortunately, leadership is equated with power and uncivil behavior, otherwise, people fear to be less leader-like.
 Being jerks at work is encouraged because it is assumed that only jerks make it to the top and nice guys are always taken for a ride.

 Civility pays not just the leader but also pushes the entire organization towards better results.
 Porath’s research found that the one thing 20000 employees want from leaders is respect.
-Being respectful of others is even more crucial than recognition, regular feedback or training.
-People who were respected were found to be healthier, more focused and far more engaged at the workplace.
+Being respectful of others is even more crucial than recognition, regular feedback, or training.
+People who were respected were found to be healthier, more focused, and far more engaged in the workplace.